 Philadelphia Graffiti Pier: A Love Letter to the City’s Underground Arts

 If you can’t find the entrance to Philadelphia’s Graffiti Pier at first glance, that’s on purpose.
-The abandoned Conrail pier, originally used as a coal loading dock until the late 70’s, hides behind jersey barriers and a fence that opens only during daylight hours.
+The abandoned Conrail pier, originally used as a coal loading dock until the late 70’s, hides behind jersey barriers and a fence that sometimes blocks access.

 Beyond the semi-hidden entrance stands crumbling concrete walls, marked by spray-painted political statements, messages of hope, and even memorials to those who have passed.